Nexus Install Guide Manage License Buy Now

 Plugin doesn't appear in my DAW

-• On Mac, make sure you ran the xattr command to remove quarantine.
+• On Mac, confirm you ran the xattr command to remove quarantine (or clicked Allow Anyway in System Settings).

-• On Windows, make sure you unblocked the file (right-click → Properties → Unblock).
+• On Windows, confirm you unblocked the file (right-click → Properties → Unblock).

 • Restart your DAW after copying files.